christian-raedel/node-cconf/README.md

 # CConf #

-A [node.js](http://nodejs.org) module with the ability to hold the configuration of your node application.
-The configuration consists of required and optional key/value-pairs and their appropriate default values with the ability to load themself from and write to files.
+A [node.js](http://nodejs.org) module which holds the configuration of your node application.
+The configuration consists of *required and optional key/value-pairs* and their appropriate *default values* with the ability to *load* themselves *from and write to files*.

 ## Installation ##